pbastowski/angular2-now/README.md

 - **@MeteorMethod** `( ?options )`

+### Code demos

+You may want to see the following github repositories for some examples of usage, before you start coding.
+It could save you some "WTF" time.

+- https://github.com/pbastowski/Thinkster-MEAN-Tutorial-in-angular-meteor/tree/feature/ng2-now-with-services
+- https://github.com/pbastowski/meteor-angular-socially/tree/feature/ng2now
+- https://github.com/pbastowski/todo-ng2now

 ### Can I use this library outside of Meteor?

 Yes, you can.
 The angular2-now.js library works with both ES6 (Babel) and plain ES5.
-ES6 examples are in this README and also in the following github repositories:
+ES6 examples are in this README and also in Code Demos, above.

-- https://github.com/pbastowski/Thinkster-MEAN-Tutorial-in-angular-meteor/tree/feature/ng2-now-with-services
-- https://github.com/pbastowski/meteor-angular-socially/tree/feature/ng2now
-- https://github.com/pbastowski/todo-ng2now

 For an ES5 usage demo see [Plunker](http://plnkr.co/edit/uxV781?p=preview).

 #### Bower Installation

     bower install angular2-now

 To use this library, include it in your Angular 1.3 (or higher) project, ensuring that it loads before it's functions are used. `window.angular2now` gives you access to all the annotations.
 You can import the functions you need into each module that requires them, like this: